Buying and renting videos through Films & TV

 Downloading works well in the following situations:

 Regardless of whether a network is wired or wireless, download speeds vary by region, by Internet service provider, and by individual network.
-To optimize your download speed, use a broadband Internet connection and a wired (instead of wireless) connection for Movies & TV.
+To optimise your download speed, use a broadband Internet connection and a wired (instead of wireless) connection for Films & TV.

-When you buy a TV show or film from Movies & TV, you can watch it on an SD TV or monitor, an HD TV or monitor, a computer screen, or a Windows Phone 8.
-The same choices usually exist when you rent, except that you can only watch the video on the device it was rented for (Xbox 360, computer, or Windows Phone 8).
+When you buy a TV programme or film from Films & TV, you can watch it on an SD TV or monitor, an HD TV or monitor, a computer screen or a Windows Phone 8.
+The same choices usually exist when you rent, except that you can only watch the video on the device it was rented for (Xbox 360, computer or Windows Phone 8).

 Note Several factors affect the resolution of the video.
 These factors include the image quality of the video itself (HD or SD), the capabilities of the player, the cables that transmit the video signal from the device to the screen, and the capabilities of your screen.
 Most importantly, to watch an HD video in HD quality on an HD TV or monitor, you must play and view the HD video on HD-capable hardware using HD transmission (HDMI, component or VGA video cables).